FAQs

 -

-We will spend approximately one hour exploring the tide pools.
-The critters that we find will depend on tidal height and sheer luck, though it is guaranteed that you will see wildlife on your tour.
+The critters that we find will depend on tidal height and sheer luck, though it is guaranteed that you will see wildlife on your tour, with some potential finds including:

 -

 Turning Tides utilizes multiple tide pooling sites throughout Biddeford Pool.
-You will receive detailed directions via email upon booking.
-The time you book, and the subsequent tidal height you’ve booked at, will dictate the site we visit during your tour.
+You will receive detailed directions via email upon booking through our regular calendar.

 Any special considerations for sites requested outside of Biddeford Pool will be discussed after you fill out our special request form.